-One of the most beautiful beaches in Kefalonia, Antisamos is a large bay with much greenery.
+One of the most beautiful beaches in Greece, Antisamos is a large bay with much greenery.
 The beach is partly organized with a water sports centre and a beach bar.

-The wonderful beach of Lourdas is located on the southern side of Kefalonia.
-With crystal and shallow waters, this is a popular family place on the island.
+The wonderful beach of Lourdas is located on the southern side of the island.
+With crystal and shallow waters, this is a popular family place lined up with nice apartments.

 In short drive from Sami is the wonderful lake cave of Melissani, discovered accidentally after an earthquake.
 Small boats make the tour of the cave.

 The cave of Drogarati is located a short drive from Sami and makes an impressive sight with stalactites and stalagmites.
 This cave has wonderful acoustics.

 On the south eastern side of this Ionian island is the beach of Skala, a large coast with both organized and unorganized parts.
 Skala is a popular tourist place on the island.

 On a hill top above the village of Peratata, there is a large Medieval Castle with great view to Levatho Valley and the Ionian Sea.
 It is known as the Castle of Saint George.

 Diving is gradually developing in Kefalonia over the last years.
 Particularly on the northern side of the island, there are many interesting reefs and diving spots to explore.